 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Cornea ulcer and rubeosis.
 Blind and bloodshot eye of a 83-year-old man with rubeosis iridis (also called rubeosis glaucoma), where abnormal blood vessels have formed over the iris.
 Rubeosis iridis is seen only in patients with severe glaucoma, caused by a build up of fluid within the eyeball.
 The cornea is the transparent layer covering the iris (brown) and pupil (black).
-An ulcer (circular spot over the pupil) has also developed, possibly as a result of the rubeosis.
-For the eye after dyeing with fluorescin, see M155/613.
+An ulcer (green ring) has also developed, possibly as a result of the rubeosis.
+It has been highlighted using fluorescin, a yellow dye that turns green when absorbed by eye lesions.
+For the eye before dyeing, see M155/612.

 Model release available.
 Property release not required.